stronnag/mwptools/docs/manual/docs/mwp-los-tool.md

 ## Invocation

 LOS is invoked from any waypoint using the right mouse button.
-There are two specific options:

 ![Menu Options](images/los-menu.png){: width="30%" }

+## Line of sight ...

-* **LOS Analysis** : The user can select locations on the mission via a slider and run an analysis.
+The user can select locations on the mission via a slider and run an analysis.
 A LOS calculation is performed, a graphical view is shown and a red (no LOS), orange (LOS below a user defined margin) or green (unconditional LOS) line is displayed on the map from the observer (home location) to the chosen location.
 This may be repeated as required.

+## Auto LOS

-* **Auto LOS** : The calculation is performed automatically with 1% increments of the mission length.
-A set of resulting red or green LOS lines is displayed om the map.
-This requires that the user has [applied their own Bing API key](#user-bing-key).
+If the user has [applied their own Bing API key](#user-bing-key), then pressing a modifier key (Shift or Control) while selecting "Line of Sight ..."  will invoke **Auto LOS** ;  the calculation is performed automatically with 1% increments of the mission length.
+A set of resulting green/orange/red LOS lines is displayed on the map.

-Note that both options are also available from the LOS analysis window; the "Auto LOS" menu option is merely a convenience.
+Note that both options are available from the LOS analysis window; the modifier option is merely a convenience.

 ## Examples